boisgera/quizz-0/README.md

 # Quizz 0

+First, install [pixi].

-Install [pixi], then in the project directory, type the command
+Then, in the project directory, type the command

     pixi run start